cagandhi/Webapp-CI-CD-Pipeline/README.md

 ## Final Demo Video

-Here's the [final demo video](imgs/Devops-17-Final-Demo-Video.mov).
-If the above link doesn't work, here's the [Google Drive link](https://drive.google.com/drive/folders/1GPZS7z6lDeoveg8qDaKngfl8iNwEz6da?usp=sharing).
+Here's the [Google Drive link](https://drive.google.com/drive/folders/1GPZS7z6lDeoveg8qDaKngfl8iNwEz6da?usp=sharing) for final demo video.
+If this doesn't work or quality does not feel good, here's that [same file](imgs/Devops-17-Final-Demo-Video.mov) in our repo.

 ## Milestone 3